Wingie/MLJobSearch2025/README.md

 🙏 Feel free to submit a new job posting or suggest a change at team@neuraprep.com

-🎓 Only the Hedge Funds that do ML and hire on ML openly were included
+🎓 On Hedge Funds side, only those that hire on ML actively and continuously were included

 ------

 Top companies hiring on ML (subjectively ranked based on perception, culture, program, prestige and pay):